If you don't start your holiday hiring activities until the season begins, it could be too late.

-Our new white paper explores the importance of developing a strong and proactive strategy for filling your seasonal jobs.
+Our white paper explores the importance of developing a strong and proactive strategy for hiring for seasonal jobs.
 It also features tips and best practices you can use to recruit the workers you need.

-If you can't keep up with the holiday rush, your customers and clients may start relying on someone else.
-That can hurt your business and your bottom line throughout the year.
+If you can't keep up with the holiday rush, your customers and clients may start relying on your competition—which can hurt your business and your bottom line throughout the year.

 How many seasonal jobs are filled each year?

-Though there are ample seasonal job opportunities, there is a dwindling number of available workers.
+Though there are ample seasonal job opportunities, the number of available workers is dwindling.
 The unemployment rate continues to fall, and many people who have been in the seasonal labor force have secured full-time employment.

 With the demand for seasonal talent intensifying and the supply shrinking, now is the time to start recruiting for your critical roles.
-Our white paper can walk you through the process.
+Our white paper walks you through the process—download it today!